genesis-ai-dev/codex-editor/README.md

 ### Configuration

-Customize the Codex Scripture Editor Extension to fit your needs with configurable settings for the Translator's Copilot, server setup, client configuration, and more.
+Customize the Codex Translation Editor Extension to fit your needs with configurable settings for the Translator's Copilot, server setup, client configuration, and more.
 Adjust settings like the language server endpoint, API keys, and document selectors to optimize your translation workflow.

 ### Contributing